mlysy/pfjax/docs/notebooks/gradient_comparisons.md

 ### Benchmark Model

-We'll be using a Bootstrap filter for the Brownian motion with drift model defined in the [Introduction](pfjax.ipynb):
+We'll be using a Bootstrap filter for the Brownian motion with drift model defined in [Part I](pfjax.md):

 $$
 \begin{aligned}